nrfconnect/sdk-nrf/doc/nrf/libraries/others/supl_os_client.rst

 SUPL is designed to support future positioning technologies.
 The SUPL version supported by the SUPL client library is 2.0.4.

-SUPL uses `A-GPS`_ for obtaining GPS satellite data, overcoming limitations of a standalone GNSS module.
+SUPL uses `A-GNSS`_ for obtaining GPS satellite data, overcoming limitations of a standalone GNSS module.

 A standalone GNSS module downloads orbital data (like Ephemeris_ and the Almanac_) from satellites to calculate the current position of a device.
 It has the following limitations: